-Authentic community engagement involves a journey of discovering the reciprocal need between artists and their community.
+Authentic community engagement involves a journey of discovering the reciprocal needs between artists and their community.

 According to former AD of Shakespeare in the Ruff, Brendan McMurtry-Howlett, the company's community engagement came about through understanding reciprocal need.
 Most institutions look at the audiences and community as consumers to help make our box office goals.
 Audiences come and they go.
 There aren't lasting relationship between the human beings of the artists and the audiences because there aren't reciprocal needs being met.
 Brendan believes that these reciprocal needs exist on a HUMAN level, not on a transactional level.

 The community you want to engage is likely to have some connection to you, your company, or your project.
 For example, if you’re presenting Angels in America, it makes sense to look to engage with the LGBTQ2+ community.
 However, these connections aren’t always so apparent.
 Who is going to benefit from having contact with your show or company?
 Is it a different group than you would at first expect?
 For example, people with disabilities cross all economic, social and cultural groups.
 Are there multiple communities that you can connect with?
 How does this apply to your work?